Focus-Bear/late-no-more/README.md

 # Late No More

 Checks local iCal via AppleScript & notifies about upcomingEvents meetings.
 This repo is for a piece of subfunctionality for the Late No More desktop app.
-To learn more, visit the [Focus Bear website] (https://focusbear.io).
+To learn more, visit the [Focus Bear website](https://focusbear.io).

 ## Setup